 The S Corporation

 If you are considering forming a corporation instead of an LLC, you can elect to form either a C corporation or an S corporation (named after subsection S of Chapter 1 of the Internal Revenue Code).
-The C corporation is a standard corporation, and S corporations are flow-through entities, meaning that the corporation is not itself subject to income tax.
+The C corporation is a standard corporation.
+S corporations are flow-through entities, meaning that the corporation is not itself subject to income tax.
 Rather, shareholders of the S corp are subject to tax on their pro rata shares of income based on their shareholdings.

 Some advantages and disadvantages of electing to form an S Corporation include: